crescentrose/halcyon2/content/about.md

 ### Privacy & Data Collection Notices

-The Halcyon blog does not store cookies and does not collect any personal data, not even in server logs which are anonymized, rotated regularly and used exclusively for security and diagnostic purposes.
+The Halcyon blog does not store cookies and does not collect any personal data.
+The site is hosted with [Render](http://render.com), so I have no insight into the server logs.
 No advertising, analytics or telemetry tools are being used, and no requests to any third parties are being made from my end.
 As it should be.